Savannah Esquivel

 Biography

 Savannah Esquivel specializes in the art and material culture of the Hispanic Americas, with a particular emphasis on Mexico.
 Her research focuses on the artistic and sociopolitical interventions made by Nahua communities within Christian religious spaces in colonial Mexico.
 Current article-length projects investigate the soundscape of Franciscan convent churches, landscape mural painting and the ecological impacts of settler-colonialism in the Puebla-Tlaxcala Valley, and discourses of Indigenous presence and absence in Spanish colonial sources and art historical methodologies.
-She is at work on a book-length project, tentatively titled Indigenous Insiders: Landscape, Light, and Sound in Mexico’s Colonial Convents, which examines how Indigenous communities used Franciscan convents— their imagery, sounds, spaces, and institutional structure—to challenge settler-colonialism in colonial Mexico.
+She is at work on a book-length project, tentatively titled Indigenous Insiders: Sights, Sounds, and Cross-Cultural Interactions in Mexico’s Early Colonial Monasteries, which examines how Indigenous communities used Franciscan convents— their imagery, sounds, spaces, and institutional structure—to challenge settler-colonialism in colonial Mexico.

 Esquivel is a Faculty Affiliate of the UCLA Center for 17th- & 18th-Century Studies and the William Andrews Clark Memorial Library.
 In 2023-2024, Esquivel will be the Fletcher Jones Foundation Fellow in The Huntington-UC Program for the Advancement of the Humanities, an innovative partnership designed to advance the humanities at public universities.